andreasabel/agda-scope/notes/agdaShadowing.md

 ### Remark: accessibility in relation to export lists

-In Agda, accessiblity information is attached to names _introduced_ into module.
+In Agda, accessiblity information is attached to names _introduced_ into a module.
 This is similar to accessibility modifiers in classes in Java-like languages or in ML signatures.
 Other languages, like Haskell, use export lists instead.
 Export lists have the advantage to gather all exports in one place, whereas in Agda without tool support,